 Find the cause of leaking the faucet.

 If you see the handles are leaking, then you need to change the O-ring.
-It’s wise to use the same brand of old parts.
+Using the same brand of old parts is wise.
 So take it to the hardware shop to find the brand.